-- (a) Road and railway - 93.
-The national highway network in Thailand has an important role with regard to domestic freight and passenger transport.
+- Road and railway (a) - The national highway network in Thailand has an important role with regard to domestic freight and passenger transport.
 It measures some 51,400 km (64,000 kilometers per two-lane); about 99.6% of which is asphalt road.
 The Department of Highways is responsible for proposing development plans, setting design and construction standards, carrying out construction, and maintenance of the national highways.
-However, budgetary constraints and lack of foreign investor interest have meant that the upgrading of national highways has been slow.108 - 94.
+However, budgetary constraints and lack of foreign investor interest have meant that the upgrading of national highways has been slow.
+108 - 94.
 International road transport is subject to the Land Transport Act B.E.
 2522 (1979), under which an operator must be either a registered ordinary partnership, a limited company or limited public company.
 If the corporate headquarters of an applicant is located outside Thailand, the applicant must have a branch office or agency registered under Thai laws and located in Thailand.
 Domestic road transport is also subject to the Land Transport Act.
 Furthermore, domestic transport of both passengers and cargo must be provided by a person of Thai nationality or a company incorporated under Thai laws.
-The Land Transport Department has amended Ministerial Regulations No. 29 (12 September 2006), to allow a natural person to act as an international transport operator; previously, only registered ordinary partnerships, limited partnerships, limited companies or limited public companies were permitted. - 95.
-The State Railway of Thailand (SRT) operates and maintains Thailand's rail services.
-The SRT has initiated a 30-year development plan, under which it has undertaken 249 km of double tracking and completed 791 km of track rehabilitation.
-Construction of track doubling in the eastern seaboard area (78 km from Chachoengsao to Laem Chabang), will begin in 2007.
-The SRT also plans to further extend track doubling from Chachoengsao to Kang Khoi (106 km) and track rehabilitation phase 5 and 6 for another 586 km in a near future.
-The Government tries to implement policies to increase efficiency of rail services and to reduce its financial losses, inter alia, from track rehabilitation work, yearly maintenance costs, and social service provisions.
-Despite legal provisions requiring the Government to reimburse SRT for its annual losses, it does not normally allocate the full amount, which causes cash flow shortages for the SRT.
+109 The Land Transport Department has amended Ministerial Regulations No. 29 (12 September 2006), to allow a natural person to act as an international transport operator; previously, only registered ordinary partnerships, limited partnerships, limited companies or limited public companies were permitted.